oguzhantanir/Hayrat_Data_Center_Monitoring/README.md

 Add data source InfluxDB on Grafana and import to json dasboard file "Grafana_Hayrat_Data_Center_Monitoring_V1.json".
 - **Arduino Installation**

-Next step: Replace your own ip address and data center names in "Arduino_Mega_Code.ino" code.
+Replace your own ip address and data center names in "Arduino_Mega_Code.ino" code.
 Connect all sensors as shown in the "Hayrat_Components_Connettions" diagram and upload code to Arduino Mega.
 Then, ENC28J60 module connect to the network.

 **PS:** Make sure Arduino is network communicating with the InfluxDB server.
 Lever switch sensor and water sensor must be connected to "pull down".